 Although GPS was once the system for military use only, now it’s a crucial part of our daily lives.
-GPS become importance in surveying, which is going to be our main topic today.
+GPS has become important in surveying, which is going to be our main topic today.

-Surveying stands for the process of analyzing and recording characteristics of land with the aim of creating a map or a plan for construction.
-Since GPS allows you to precisely see the position, including longitude, latitude and height parameters, without requiring the measurement of distances and angles between points, it’s the perfect tool for surveying!
+Surveying stands for the process of analyzing and recording characteristics of the land to create a map or a construction plan.
+Since GPS allows you to precisely see the position, including longitude, latitude, and height parameters, without requiring the measurement of distances and angles between points, it’s the perfect tool for surveying!

-Hence, the only thing required for surveying with a GPS is the clear view of the sky.
+Hence, the only thing required for surveying with a GPS is a clear view of the sky.
 That way, it will be possible to receive the signal from the satellites.

 We’re not going to go into details of the calculation process and the overall equipment, as these are pretty complex.
 However, we’re going to go over the user process, which is rather simple.

-Essentially, in the available receiver, the GPS receiver quickly detects its position from the data that is broadcast by the orbiting satellites.
-The data that users receive includes a precise description of the orbiting satellites and the time when the data has been transmitting.
+Essentially, in the available receiver, the GPS receiver quickly detects its position from the data broadcast by the orbiting satellites.
+The data that users receive include a precise description of the orbiting satellites and transmitting data.

-When it comes to the precision equipment for surveying, civil engineering, and construction markets, there are no systems as good as Trimble GPS systems.
+There are no systems as good as Trimble GPS systems when it comes to the precision equipment for surveying, civil engineering, and construction markets.
 There’s no need to go on and on about Trimble GPS systems, as their quality speaks for itself.
 It’s safe to say that Trimble helped revolutionize the industry of surveying and mapping.